BasGo/ioBroker.egigeozone/README.md

 * (BasGo) Initial release

 # License
-This adapter is licensed under [the MIT license](../blob/master/LICENSE) which is part of this repository.
+This adapter is licensed under the [MIT license](../blob/master/LICENSE) which is part of this repository.

+# Credits
+The implementation is mostly based on dschaedls [ioBroker.geofency](https://github.com/ioBroker/ioBroker.geofency) adapter.
+The logo has been taken from [Free Icons PNG](http://www.freeiconspng.com/images/maps-icon) and has been modified to have a transparent background.